Interested in how to create a travel app?

 This may sound like an obvious point but it is one that is surprisingly overlooked.
 Too often have I been involved in developing an app and been asked to incorporate a slew of additional features at the last minute because a client has not thought through the project properly.

-During this stage, you also want to outline all the features that you will need to incorporate into your app as well as deciding on whether you want it to be a web, native or hybrid app.
+During this stage, you also want to outline all the travel app features that you will need to incorporate into your app as well as decide on whether you want it to be a web, native or hybrid app.

 What OS platform(s) do you want your travel app to operate with?